-Oak Processionary Moth
+Oak Processionary Moth caterpillars

-Risk to human health
+Risks to human and animal health

 Anyone with a severe reaction or who is uncertain what has caused their rash should consult their GP.